-With the laser turned on and no sample on the sample table you should observe a bright red spot on the window at the rear of the analyzer.
+With the laser turned on without the polarizer and no sample on the sample table you should observe a bright red spot on the window at the rear of the analyzer.
+Align the laser so the red dot is at the center of the analyzer.
+Check to see if the laser output is perfectly plane-polarized.
 By rotating the analyzer, points of minimum intensity can be found.
-Most likely, you will not be able to determine the minimum to the precision of the vernier scale of the analyzer.
-Set the Polaroid Analyzer to zero degrees.
-Align the laser so the red dot is at the center of the analyzer.
-Then turn (screw in) the Polarizer on the laser until the transmission vanishes.
+Most likely, you will not be able to determine the minimum to the precision of the Vernier scale of the analyzer.

+Place (screw in) the polarizer on the laser head to set the polarization of the laser output.
+Then turn the Polarizer analyzer until the transmission vanishes.
+Record the values of the angles where minimum intensity can be found.

 Question 2: How many points of minimum intensity do you expect and what is the angular difference between them?
 The fact that the intensity is not quite zero at the minimum may mean that the laser light is not quite 100% plane-polarized.
-Verify your answers by rotating the analyzer through 360 degrees.
+Verify your answers by rotating the analyzer through 360 degrees, and record the angle reading for all minima.